-Generic drivers enhance the functionality of a machine or device by enabling a variety of components to function.
+Generic drivers enhance the functionality of a machine or device’s functionality by enabling various components to function.

-You don’t need a specific driver for your keyboard or mouse, for example, because they are both supported by a generic driver.
+For example, you don’t need a specific driver for your keyboard or mouse because they are both supported by a generic driver.

-The files that make up a driver are commonly referred to as “system software.”
-They are not software, by any means.
+The files that make up a driver are called “system software.”
+They are not software by any means.

 8. Programming Language Translators